Skip to content

 Reflections on a recent Antitheses Project conversation

-In a recent Antitheses Project podcast, Dominic Wilkinson (Uehiro Oxford Institute), Brian D. Earp, and Zainab Nur (Hidden Voices UK) discuss an extended essay published in the Journal of Medical Ethics (2025) examining the unintended harms of the dominant global campaign against female genital cutting (FGC), often referred to as “female genital mutilation” (FGM).
+In a recent ANTITHESES Project podcast, Dominic Wilkinson (Uehiro Oxford Institute), Brian D. Earp (National University of Singapore), and Zainab Nur (Hidden Voices UK) discuss an extended essay published in the Journal of Medical Ethics (2025) examining the unintended harms of the dominant global campaign against female genital cutting (FGC), often referred to as “female genital mutilation” (FGM).
 The conversation situates the article within broader debates in bioethics, public health ethics, and political philosophy concerning bodily autonomy, cultural pluralism, and the ethics of harm reduction.

 The JME article critically interrogates what the authors describe as the prevailing “standard tale” about FGM: a widely institutionalised narrative embedded in international law, global health policy, and human rights advocacy.
 While acknowledging that many forms of non-consensual genital cutting raise serious ethical concerns — particularly regarding children’s rights and bodily integrity — the authors argue that the standard framing can obscure important distinctions between different practices, meanings, and contexts.
 Moreover, they suggest that certain modes of advocacy may generate collateral harms, including stigma, racialised stereotyping, epistemic marginalisation of affected communities, and barriers to open clinical dialogue.